sandialabs/sdynpy/_sources/example_problems/airplane_modal_test.rst.txt

 which is the number we just defined.
 The second is the ``shape_matrix``.
-Reading the documentation, this ``shape_matrix`` should have its first dimension corresponding to each sensor (here a sensor could be a channel or group of channels for a triaxial accelerometer) and its last dimension be correspond to each target mode.
+Reading the documentation, this ``shape_matrix`` should have its first dimension corresponding to each sensor (here a sensor could be a channel or group of channels for a triaxial accelerometer) and its last dimension correspond to each target mode.
 We will therefore want to set up a matrix with shape (``candidate_node_ids.size`` x 3 x ``target_shapes.size``).
 This way, the target shape dimension is last, and the group of channels corresponding to each